hrvthzslt/personal-site/content/posts/running-rhyming-language-model-in-a-container-because-i-don't-have-a-gpu-anyway/index.md

 draft: true
 ---

-Some of the conversation around AI I found interesting, but more of it I found tiring.
+Some of the conversation around AI I found interesting, and some of it tiring.
 What I never find boring is running technologies on your own machine.

 So I was delighted when I tried **Ollama** and created my own Shakespeare.